SKfraz04/e-Aurum/docs/smartcontract.md

 To incentivize long-term engagement and promote network security, e-Aurum employs a dedicated Staking & Reward Contract.
 :::

-- **Reward Participation:** Users who stake their EAU tokens are eligible to receive periodic rewards, fostering a more engaged community and enhancing liquidity.
+- **Reward Participation:** Users who stake their eAU tokens are eligible to receive periodic rewards, fostering a more engaged community and enhancing liquidity.

 - **Lock-In Mechanism:** Tokens staked are locked for a predetermined period, contributing to network stability while mitigating excessive market volatility.